 A process is mapped both in a process group and in a knowledge area.
 The process which helps you in doing scope planning falls under planning process group, and since it is about working on the scope, we also put it under Scope Management knowledge area.

-Let’s look at the ten knowledge area PMBOK® Guide Fifth Edition covers
+Let’s look at the ten knowledge area PMBOK® Guide Sixth Edition covers

 - Project Integration Management: This knowledge area tells you how to bind all processes of project management to achieve project objective, it ensures that schedule and cost plans are integrated.
 It provides integrated monitoring and change management of the project.
 This knowledge area manages the complete life cycle of a project from its starting till the end.